progressivepull/Salesforce/Platform_Developer_I/Apex_Triggers/Get_Started_with_Apex_Triggers/Problem_&_Solution.md

 * Bulkified: Uses a for loop over Trigger.new to handle many records efficiently.

 If you’re planning to test it, try inserting or updating a few Account records with different address combinations and toggle the checkbox.
 Want to add similar logic for other fields like street or city?

+# Error
+We updated an account that had 'Match_Billing_Address__c' set to true.
+We expected the trigger to fire, but it didn’t.
+Make sure the trigger fires if 'Match_Billing_Address__c' is true.

+DID But Do not think get do this: General Options -> Default Value -> Checked

+My apex code was not saved